 Waiting Time (WT), also known as Idle Time, is Non-Value-Added time but is sometimes calculated separately as this is where most wasted effort is evident, and often it can be addressed the most readily.

-I recommend you measure (WT) as a separately to total (NVA) time.
+I recommend you measure (WT) as separately to total (NVA) time.
 Measure both, but make (WT) distinctly visible so it can be more easily recognized and quickly eliminated.
 Don’t let it hide in among other (NVA) waste that is harder to reduce.

 Summary – (WT) is the portion of (NVA) that is spent doing nothing, just waiting, whether it’s an item of work, or people.

-Cycle Time (CT)
+Cycle Time (TT)

-The most common metric used is Cycle Time, and this is the time taken to produce one item from start to finish.
+Image about cycle timeThe most common metric used is Cycle Time, and this is the time taken to produce one item from start to finish.

 If you are completing a customer order that contains 40 items, then CT is the time to make 1 item.
 In a factory however CT is used to describe the time taken to make a part.